deep-thought-labs/infinite/guides/NODE_HEALTH_SCRIPTS.md

 ---

-*This document provides comprehensive tools for monitoring your Infinite Drive blockchain node.
+*This document provides tools for monitoring your Infinite Drive blockchain node.
 Regular health checks ensure optimal performance and early detection of issues.*